Communist Party of Finland (1994): The founding of SKPy

 The central committee of the SKP expelled eight opposition district organizations from the party 13 October 1985.
-Also, 494 other basic organizations and 17 city or regional organizations were expelled 13 June 1986, which the expelled then dubbed “Black Friday”.
+Also, 494 other basic organizations and 17 city or regional organizations were expelled 13 June 1986, which the expelled then dubbed "Black Friday".
 The opposition considered the actions to be against the law.
 They took the conflict to courts and because of minor technicalities Helsingin Hovioikeus court overruled SKP's decision 11 June 1987.
 SKP then re-expelled these same organizations in its 21st party congress (12–14 June 1987).
-However, a week before this happened, the newly founded SKP (Unity) held its own “21st” party congress.
+However, a week before this happened, the newly founded SKP (Unity) held its own "21st" party congress.
 The ambiguities in the expelling process and the opposition's firm belief in its own cause gave it the justification it needed and they considered SKPy to be the real SKP.
-They claimed Aalto had illegally seized the party with “paper members”.
+They claimed Aalto had illegally seized the party with "paper members".
 SKPy was never taken to the official party register of Finland as the party considered that to have been voluntary resignation and admission of SKPy not being the real SKP.

-April 26, 1986 a meeting of "the representatives of SKP organizations" was held in Tampere and those present elected a new central committee.
+On 26 April 1986, a meeting of "the representatives of SKP organizations" was held in Tampere and those present elected a new central committee.
 The leader of the new central committee was Taisto Sinisalo, former vice chairman of the SKP and the most well-known figure of the opposition, who already had led Committee of SKP Organizations founded in November 1985.
 In the SKPy's 21st party congress Sinisalo was re-elected.
 Yrjö Hakanen and Marja-Liisa Löyttyjärvi became the vice chairmen while the former SKP chairman Jouko Kajanoja was elected party secretary.
-In his congress speech, Sinisalo told that the suffix “unity” meant “strong intention to gather all the forces of the SKP”.
-The congress, however, also was heading to future and building of a new party, or “rebuilding” as they thought it.
+In his congress speech, Sinisalo told that the suffix "unity" meant "strong intention to gather all the forces of the SKP".
+The congress, however, also was heading to future and building of a new party, or "rebuilding" as they thought it.
 Before the name SKPy was adopted the party was known in media as the unity or Tiedonantaja group.